Identify controls by image

 To create stable, conclusive tests, you need to make sure that Tosca Cloud can reliably identify and interact with screen elements in your application ("controls").

 There are different ways to identify controls.
-This topic takes you through identifying controls by image, which means identifying controls by one or more screenshots of specific areas in your application.
+This topic takes you through identifying controls by image.
+This identification method pairs a control with one or more identifier images that Tosca Cloud uses to find the control during test runs.

 Access this option